pallets/click/docs/bashcomplete.rst

 .. versionadded:: 2.0

-Starting with click 2.0 there is built-in support for bash completion for any Click script.
+Starting with click 2.0 there is built-in support for bash completion for any click script.
 There are certain restrictions on when this completion is available but for the most part it should just work.

 Limitations